Skip to Main Content

 The Department of the Air Force serves as the executive agent for the secret and below releasable environment, or SABRE, a software tool designed for information sharing between the military and its partners.

-Although the mission partner environment is nothing new, Fraser said their longevity is creating new issues since they were not designed at a time when build off zero trust principles had not been a priority.
+Although the mission partner environment is nothing new, Fraser said their longevity is creating new issues since they were not designed at a time when building off zero trust principles had not been a priority.
 Plus, the partners now make up not only other militaries, but also civilian infrastructure in countries that might be culturally different than the U.S. military when it comes to cyber hygiene.

 Despite Air Force’s role over SABRE, Fraser emphasized that all components of the DOD will have to build their own roadmaps to abide by zero trust principles as it relates to external partners.